XHSPP-FM

-XHSPP-FM is a radio station on 102.3 FM in San Pedro Pochutla, Oaxaca.
-It is known as La Voz del Pacífico Sur.
+XHSPP-FM is a radio station on 102.3 FM in San Pedro Pochutla, Oaxaca, Mexico.

 History

 XHSPP received its concession on April 3, 1995.
 It was owned by Raúl Martínez Ostos y Martínez de Castro and sold in 2009 to Radio Pochutla.
+The station was originally known as Radical 102.3 and changed to La Voz del Pacífico Sur in 2011.

+On August 6, 2023, XHSPP changed to a grupera format under Radio Crystal from Grupo Siete.
+A week later, the journalists Omar Gasga and Henry Santiago said goodbye after almost 20 years since 2003.